 displaying approved Complaint System posters prominently.

-TWC and Boards are responsible for the operation of the Complaint System in each Workforce Solutions Office.
-Additionally, each Workforce Solutions Office must be assigned a trained ES Complaint System representative to process ES complaints and to maintain a log for recording all complaints received.
-Although a physical office presence isn’t required, each office must have a designated ES Complaint System Representative available, even if virtually.
+Boards are responsible for the operation of the Complaint System in each Workforce Solutions Office.
+Additionally, each Workforce Solutions Office must be assigned a trained Complaint System Representative (CSR) to process ES complaints and to maintain a log for recording all complaints received.
+Although a physical office presence isn’t required, each office must have a designated CSR available, even if virtually.

 All staff located in the Workforce Solutions Office may receive complaints.
-TWC and Boards must provide Workforce Solutions Office staff access to training regarding the Complaint System.
+Boards must provide Workforce Solutions Office staff access to training regarding the Complaint System.

+For more information, refer to the Texas Workforce Commission Complaint Procedures Guide.